nkrusch/recontext/notes/dig.md

         to confirm or refute an invariant, solves those using an SMT solver, and produces counterexamples to refine the inference process [@1].
       + Giving traces as input means symbolic states are not used [@2]
-      + Can result in spurious invariants (correct in traces, but not overall)
+      + Using traces only can generate _spurious invariants_, i.e., correct in traces, but not overall.

              [*] Traces -----> Inference                    [*] start
                   ↑               ↓